Things to Do in Nové Město, Prague New Town

 We spent a great deal of time reaching the site of the Dancing House from Wenceslas Square, almost 20 mins by tram.

-I honestly did not find the house anything special to look out for.
-Just a tick off of our list of attractions for sure.
+I honestly did not find anything special to look out for.
+Just a tick off our list of attractions for sure.

-No offence, but for me, it jutted like an eyesore in the beautiful medieval buildings all around.
+No offence, but for me, it just looked like an eyesore in the beautiful medieval buildings all around.

 42 panels of heavy stainless steel rotate in synced layers to create the face of Franz Kafka, the most renowned Czech writer.
 This is indeed a technological marvel.